garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 	---------------
   ```

-VeriSol reports finds the problem and reports the right transaction sequence (the problem is due to a bug in `mint`) but instead of reporting the line corresponding to the contract invariant it wrongly reports the bug the last line of the constructor (this [issue](https://github.com/microsoft/verisol/issues/166) has been already reported).
+VeriSol reports finds the problem and reports the right transaction sequence (the problem is due to a bug in `mint`).
+There is a minor issue in that instead of reporting the line corresponding to the contract invariant it wrongly reports the bug the last line of the constructor (this [issue](https://github.com/microsoft/verisol/issues/166) has been already reported).

 I strongly recommend developers to reason about and specify contracts invariants, because they really help to understand the relationship between the contract storage variables and help  maintain the contract in a consistent state.
 Note that general issues like overflows/underflow can be also be discovered using invariants, since an overflow/underflow may an invariant.